Virtual-Coffee/virtualcoffee.io/README.md

 You should see something like 'Server now ready on http://localhost:9000' below, which means the watcher is waiting to build your awesome changes!

+**Note:**
+Depending on the speed of your computer, you can get a `TimeoutError - Task timed out after 10.00 seconds` message when the localhost renders on the browser.

+So if you are contributing to updating our newsletter or monthly challenges, after you see the notification of `Server now ready on http://localhost:9000`, go to your browser.
+Then add the path of `http://localhost:9000/newsletter` to preview the newsletter or `http://localhost:9000/monthlychallenges` to preview the monthly challenges page.

 Use ctrl-c to quit the server when you're done.

 `yarn dev` actually runs three sub commands, which can be run independently if you wish: